KishanGondaliya1/FreyjaAppTest/README.md

 ```

 * ### Install dependencies
 First of all please go to project’s path on root folder in terminal window.
-And based on your setup run Below command .
+And based on your setup run below command .

     1) Using Yarn